 - By speaking at these educational programs, business partners and managers who are subject matter experts gain exposure to and build relationships with our membership.

 To be considered as a speaker, you must be a member of the Pennsylvania & Delaware Valley Chapter, and must join our Speakers Bureau.
+Click here to complete the Speakers Bureau Application.
+Speakers are also expect to abide by and observe the Chapter Speakers Policies.

 All members are invited to share your expertise with the membership by submitting an idea